White Sox vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Robert and the Chicago White Sox take the field on Tuesday at Guaranteed Rate Field against Shane Bieber, who is the named starter for the Cleveland Guardians.
-First pitch is at 8:10 PM ET for the first game of a three-game series.
+The Chicago White Sox and Hanser Alberto will hit the field against Steven Kwan and the Cleveland Guardians at Guaranteed Rate Field on Wednesday, with the first pitch at 8:10 PM ET.

-The White Sox have been listed as +105 moneyline underdogs in this matchup with the favored Guardians (-125).
-The matchup's total is set at 8 runs.
+The Guardians have been listed as -105 moneyline underdogs in this matchup with the favorite White Sox (-115).
+The matchup's over/under has been listed at 9 runs.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.